Troubleshooting the Muffsy Phono Preamp PP-4 and Power Supply v4

 Over five hundred Muffsy Phono Preamp PP-3s have been successfully built, which is a good testament to the reliability of the kit.
 The Muffsy PP-4 improves on that.
 Problems can arise though, and here are some useful tips on how to identify any mistakes.

-Be aware that in seven out of ten times, the problem is that the power supply is connected to a DC power adapter.
+The most common problem, by a huge margin, is that the power supply is connected to a DC power adapter.
 You'll need an AC power adapter, a list of adapters is maintained here: Enclosure and AC Adapter

 Using a Multimeter / Oscilloscope